-Your Extender Kit contains all the cables required to connect the Local unit to your PC or KVM switch.
-The Remote console (keyboard, monitor and mouse) and any audio and serial equipment connect directly to the Remote unit.
+If you have purchased an Extender Kit, this will contain all the cables required to connect the Local Unit to your PC or KVM switch.
+The remote console (keyboard, monitor and mouse) and any audio and serial equipment connects directly to the Remote Unit.